mward19/visualize_voxels/README.md

 `visualize_voxels` contains `visualize`, which allows for fast, easy visualization of 3D grayscale voxel images stored in the form of a 3D array of values.

-Simply calling `visualize(data)` where `data` is a 3D numpy array containing nearly 500 million voxels yields this visualization in a few seconds:
+Simply calling `visualize(data)` where `data` is a 3D numpy array (`run_6355.mrc`, see the Demo heading below) containing nearly 500 million voxels yields this visualization in a few seconds:

 ![Example visualization](default_visualization.gif)